NiChrosia/Acceleration/README.md

 Extremely unfinished, but I try to make commits whenever its stable, but is not currently meant to be played.

+*Discontinued.
+Further work on the mod will only be on the Kotlin version*

 # Contributors

 ## Code/General help